Easy Escapes

 What to see: The magnificent Keukenhof Gardens, of course.
 Located about 30 minutes by bus from Amsterdam, the gardens are open from March 21 through May 10.
 During this time, more than seven million tulips (in a whopping 800 varieties) will bloom across 79 acres of well-manicured gardens and greenhouses.
 Also, don't miss the exceptional specialty tulips, which are kept indoors.

-Where to stay: If you’re looking for luxe accommodations, consider booking a room at Kimpton De Witt Amsterdam, which offers contemporary style and thoughtful extras in a convenient location (rates start around $215 per night in the spring).
-A more budget-friendly stay awaits at the 15-room Hotel de Jonker, where rates in March and April range from $125 to $300 per night, depending on the day of the week.
+Where to stay: If you’re looking for luxe accommodations, consider booking a room at Kimpton De Witt Amsterdam, which offers contemporary style and thoughtful extras in a convenient location.

 4. Brussels, Belgium

-What to see: For the most impressive tulip-filled landscape, head to Floralia Brussels (an annual garden showcase) which takes place from April 4 through May 3 on the magnificent grounds of the Groot-Bijgaarden Castle.
+What to see: For the most impressive tulip-filled landscape, head to Floralia Brussels (an annual garden showcase) on the magnificent grounds of the Groot-Bijgaarden Castle.
 During this time, more than one million bulbs in about 400 varieties magically transform the property into a garden oasis.

-Where to stay: NH Hotels has 10 hotels throughout Brussels, so be sure to browse each property's website and compare rates before you book (expect to pay under $125 per night).
+Where to stay: NH Hotels has several hotels throughout Brussels, so be sure to browse each property's website and compare rates before you book.
 However, in terms of location, it’s hard to beat the NH Brussels Carrefour de l’Europe, which is a short walk to the historic Grand Place.
 Also, consider booking a room at the convenient NH Brussels Grand Sablon, which is right near the city center.

 5. Washington, D.C.

-What to see: From March 20 through April 12, the city will celebrate the annual National Cherry Blossom Festival, which commemorates the 3,000 cherry trees Japan gifted the U.S. back in 1912.
+What to see: Each spring, the city celebrates the annual National Cherry Blossom Festival, which commemorates the 3,000 cherry trees Japan gifted the U.S. back in 1912.
 As you take in the beauty of the cherry blossoms, stroll around the National Mall to visit the Thomas Jefferson, Franklin Delano Roosevelt, and Martin Luther King, Jr. memorials.